sunlicai/MAE-DFER/README.md

 ## ☎️ Contact

-If you have any questions, please feel free to reach me out at `sunlicai2019@ia.ac.cn`.
+If you have any questions, please feel free to reach me out at `licai.sun@oulu.fi`.

 ## 👍 Acknowledgements